-Every year on the second Saturday of December, you can participate in the oldest wine auction in Europe.
+Every year on the second Saturday of December, you can participate in Europe’s oldest wine auction.
 Held in the council chambers of Lausanne’s Hôtel de Ville, the Mise aux enchères of wine produced by the Ville de Lausanne has taken place for over two centuries.
 In 2014, the Swiss canton of Vaud designated this as a tradition vivante (living tradition).

 Free and open to the public, the Mise aux enchères gives potential buyers the first opportunity to purchase wine from Lausanne’s vineyards for that year.
 I went to the auction a few weeks ago to learn more about this historic event, and I have some tips if you’re planning to go next year, as I am.